 Charitable Deed of Variation – a cheap form of giving.

-The Government has introduced a new inheritance tax (“IHT”) relief for people leaving at least 10% of their net free estate on death to charity (“the 10% Test”) with the intention of increasing charitable giving.
+The Government allow inheritance tax (“IHT”) relief for people leaving at least 10% of their net free estate on death to charity (“the 10% Test”) with the intention of increasing charitable giving.
 If not in the Will, then the same thing can be accomplished through a deed of variation.

 The rest of the estate can then benefit from a rate of Inheritance Tax from 40% to 36%.